How long is the flight program at Spartan College?

 What does a typical day at flight school look like?

 Students attend flight school Monday through Friday (weekends as needed), with a predetermined schedule outlining ground and flight training to be accomplished.
 Each day normally begins with assigned readings, followed by practical ground training, and meetings with a Senior Ground Instructor to determine understanding of the day’s lesson.
 Once students acquire proficiency of ground material and training devices, they will demonstrate mastery of the lesson through actual flight multiple times per week.
 Students test weekly to determine their level of proficiency, and to identify any areas that may require additional training.

 Tulsa is an excellent city to train to become a pilot.
 Tulsa’s climate allows for a high number of possible flying days & excellent cross-wind training experience.

-Spartan College is a Designated FAA Test Center.
 All knowledge testing and most FAA check rides may be completed onsite.
 This includes examining authority for the Private Pilot and Commercial Single-Engine Certifications.

 All Spartan College aircraft are maintained under FAA Part 91 and are required to be inspected every 100 hours of flight.
 Only licensed Airframe and Powerplant mechanics are permitted to maintain and service Spartan College aircraft.

-Spartan College is an authorized FAA Part 141 institution which allows graduates to earn a restricted Airline Transport Pilot Certificate (rATP) with reduced aeronautical experience.
+Spartan College is an authorized FAA Part 141 institution which makes graduates eligible to earn a restricted Airline Transport Pilot Certificate (rATP) with reduced aeronautical experience.
 Graduates from our Aviation Flight associate program can earn this certification with only 1,250 hours of flight time.
 Instead of the 1,500 flight hours required of graduates from a non-authorized institution.